na-na-hi/renget/archive/how2playba.md

 Global - [Play Store](https://play.google.com/store/apps/details?id=com.nexon.bluearchive&hl=en_US&gl=US) | [App Store](https://apps.apple.com/us/app/blue-archive/id1571873795) | [QooApp](https://apps.qoo-app.com/en/app/12252)

 Global may require a VPN to play, as it is region-locked.
-JP is region-locked as well, so if you wish to play it use a VPN.
+JP is region-locked for payments.
 The only server to avoid would be Korea's server as raids are much, much, MUCH more competitive there than any other, leading to a potentially very detrimental experience.
 Otherwise, pick whichever you want and you will be fine.

 You can't choose which server your start on, so if you wish to start somewhere else you'll need a VPN for it.
 See 'How do servers work?
 What server am I in' for more.